croxton/imgixer/README.md

 ### 2. Use Servd's own image transformation service

-Servd provides it's own transformation service that supports a subset of Imgix's image transformation features, that nonetheless covers most use cases.
+Servd provides it's own image transformation service that supports a subset of Imgix's image transformation features, that nonetheless covers most use cases.
 This does NOT require an Imgix account, but note that it does consume the Servd resources allocated to your plan.

 Create a source in `imgixer.php` config, adding `servd` as the asset provider.
 Do not set a domain: